 Who should be immunised against the seasonal flu virus?

-Seasonal flu is the strain of flu virus that arrives in the UK each autumn.
+Seasonal flu is the strain of influenza virus that arrives in the UK each autumn.
 The actual strain varies from year to year.
 A new vaccine (often called the flu jab) is developed each year to protect against the strain that is most common that year.
 The 2012-2013 flu vaccine will also provide protection against the H1N1v strain.

 The flu vaccine will protect 7-8 out of 10 people against infection with flu.
 It takes up to 14 days for full protection to be reached after having the vaccine.
 This protection lasts for around one year.
 The flu vaccine has also been shown to reduce the risk of developing a complication from flu, especially in the elderly.

 The Department of Health (DH) issues advice on who should be immunised.
 This is reviewed from time to time.
 The aim is to protect people who are more likely to develop complications from flu.
 Current advice is that you should be immunised against the seasonal flu virus each autumn if you: